Jerry Orbach: Honors and legacy

-In addition to his Tony Award and nominations, Jerry Orbach is also a member of the American Theater Hall of Fame, having been inducted in 1999.
+Orbach was inducted into the American Theater Hall of Fame in 1999.
 In 2002, Orbach was named a "Living Landmark" by the New York Landmarks Conservancy, along with his Law & Order co-star Sam Waterston.
 Orbach quipped that the honor meant "that they can't tear me down."

+In his obituary, The New York Times described Orbach as "one of the last bona fide leading men of the Broadway musical".

-On February 5, 2005, he was posthumously awarded a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series for his longtime role on Law & Order.
+In February 2005, he was posthumously awarded a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series for his longtime role on Law & Order.
 His wife Elaine accepted the award on his behalf.

 In 2007, the Jerry Orbach Theatre was named for him in the Snapple Theater Center at 50th Street and Broadway in New York City.
 At the time, the theater was mounting a revival of The Fantasticks.
-On September 18, 2007, a portion of New York City's 53rd Street near Eighth Avenue was renamed "Jerry Orbach Way" in his honor.
+In September 2007, a portion of New York City's 53rd Street near Eighth Avenue was renamed "Jerry Orbach Way" in his honor.
 After Law & Order was cancelled in 2010, executive producer René Balcer told The Wall Street Journal, "I always think about the show as before Jerry and after Jerry...You saw the weariness of 25 years of crime-fighting in New York written on his face."

 Author Kurt Vonnegut, a fan of Orbach, said during an Australian radio interview in 2005, "People have asked me, you know, 'Who would you rather be, than yourself?'" and he replied, "Jerry Orbach, without a question...I talked to him one time, and he's adorable."
 New York Times writers Ben Brantley and Richard Severo analyzed the breadth and scope of Orbach's career, and Dirty Dancing co-star Patrick Swayze memorialized Orbach after his death.